 5. DfE guidance “Sexual violence and sexual harassment between children in schools and colleges” and Part 5 of “Keeping children safe in education”.

-<Please make sure these policies are available alongside this policy and check that they do adequately detail your procedures for addressing and minimising these specific issues – these need to be specific to your own school and circumstances – YOU SHOULD PERSONALIZE THIS SECTION OF THE POLICY TO YOUR OWN SCHOOL>.

-Children will be encouraged to report all incidents of peer on peer abuse wherever it may have happened and will be taught about alternative ways of doing this both in school and elsewhere.
-Where an incident has occurred or specific risks are identified, the details will be added to a safeguarding or behaviour record for the children concerned and an investigation conducted by the DSL or Headteacher.
+Children will be encouraged to report to a trusted adult in school all incidents of peer on peer abuse wherever it may have happened and will be taught about alternative ways of doing this both in school and elsewhere eg via a “worry box”.
+They will always be taken seriously and never given the impression that they are creating a problem by reporting their concern or made to feel ashamed.
+Where an incident has occurred or specific risks are identified, the details will be added to a safeguarding or behaviour record for the children concerned and a thorough investigation conducted by the DSL.
 A written risk assessment will be undertaken by the DSL in order to minimise the risk of further harm and to ensure the safety of all staff and pupils.
 Parents or carers of the children involved will be informed as soon as it is appropriate to do so.
-Support plans will be written for the children involved and help offered, by different adults in school (to avoid a possible conflict of interest), to the alleged victim, the child or young person accused and any other children involved.
+Support plans will be written and help offered, by different adults in school (to avoid a possible conflict of interest), to the alleged victim, the child or young person accused and any other children involved.
 A referral to any relevant outside agency will be made eg Police or Social Care.
 Detailed procedures are included in the linked school policies listed above.

+The following steps will be taken to minimise the risk of peer on peer abuse:

+Staff training to ensure an understanding of what it is and how to recognise signs

+Promotion of a supportive environment by teaching about acceptable and unacceptable behaviours (including online) in both assembies and the wider curriculum eg RSHE

+Clear procedures put in place to govern the use of mobile phones in school

+Appropriate staff supervision of pupils and identifying locations around the school site that are less visible and may present more risk to pupils

-5.3 Sexting - School will always respond if informed that children have been involved in ‘sexting’ (youth produced sexual imagery).
-The UK Council for Child Internet Safety (UKCCIS) guidance, “Sexting in schools and colleges: responding to incidents and safeguarding young people”, and the DfE guidance “Sharing nudes and semi-nudes: advice for education settings working with children and young people” (Dec 2020) will be used to guide the school’s response on a case by case basis.
+5.3 Online safety – We recognise that technology is a significant component in many safeguarding and wellbeing issues and that children are at risk of abuse online as well as face to face.
+Some children may use mobile and smart technology, whilst at school and outside of school, to sexually harass their peers, share indecent images (consensually and non-consensually) and view and share pornography and other harmful content.
+Many children have unrestricted access to the internet via their mobile phones and our online safety policy describes the rules governing their use in school.
+It also sets out the school’s response to incidents which may involve one or more of the four areas of risk – content, contact, conduct and commerce.
+Online safety is a consideration running through the planning and implementation of all relevant policies and procedures.
+Staff will always respond if informed that children have been involved in sharing indecent images.
+The DfE guidance “Sharing nudes and semi-nudes: advice for education settings working with children and young people” (Dec 2020) will be used to guide the school’s response on a case by case basis.

-The key points being:-
+The key points for staff being:-